Tempered distributions and Schwartz functions on definable manifolds: Abstract

 \section{Abstract}

-We define the spaces of Schwartz functions, tempered functions and tempered distributions on sub-analytic manifolds.
-We show that all the classical properties that these spaces have in the Nash category, as first studied in Fokko du Cloux's work \cite{dC}, also hold in this generalized setting.
-We also present some possible applications, mainly in representation theory.
+We define the spaces of Schwartz functions, tempered functions and tempered distributions on manifolds definable in polynomially bounded o-minimal structures.
+We show that all the classical properties that these spaces have in the Nash category, as first studied in Fokko du Cloux's work, also hold in this generalized setting.
+We also show that on manifolds definable in o-minimal structures that are not polynomially bounded, such a theory can not be constructed.
+We present some possible applications, mainly in representation theory.